CottageLabs/website/content/pages/events/opencost24.md

 **Where?** University of Regensburg

-## Our presentation:
+## Our presentation

-**Tracking institution and journal relationships in TAs: the devil in the details** _Richard Jones, 9th October, 12:00, H25 (2nd floor)_
+* <a href="https://indico.desy.de/event/45166/contributions/175266/" target="_blank" title="Read details about our presentation on the openCost Conference">**Tracking institution and journal relationships in TAs: the devil in the details**</a>
-<a href="https://indico.desy.de/event/45166/contributions/175266/" target="_blank" class="tag tag--green" title="Read details about our presentation on the openCost Conference">DETAILS</a>
+_Richard Jones, 9th October, 12:00, H25 (2nd floor)_